 They consistently reroute pressure away from them.
 I once sat in on a dojo where I watched one of the students point out an error the teacher had made.
 The teacher then responded by asking the student a question that investigated what was behind the pointing out, what was really about them that caused this?
 The resulting discussion then was entirely about the student, and as far as I can tell everybody else forgot about the mention of the error.
 My dad used to refer to this tactic explicitly – “make sure they’re always on the defensive, don’t give them room to have energy for offense.”

 Similar to the above, they ask questions with forced answers – a common tactic in police interviews, when explicit.
 “Did you leave your dish in the sink?”
 “You know that I don’t like that, right?”
 “You left your dish in the sink, knowing I don’t like it, right?”
 “So you admit you are intentionally upsetting me”.
-Sometimes it’s less explicit – for example, years ago I was at a large group dinner with acquaintances and a woman I didn’t like.
-She was talking about something I wasn’t interested in, mostly to a few other people at the table, and I drifted to looking at my phone.
-The woman then said loudly, “Oh, looks like I’m boring Aella”.
-This put me into a position where I had to choose between either being honest and drastically escalating the social tension, or to politely disagree and thus lend social validation to what she was doing.
+Sometimes it’s less explicit – for example, once I was at a large group dinner with acquaintances and a man I didn’t like.
+He was talking about something I wasn’t interested in, mostly to a few other people at the table, and I drifted to looking at the ceiling.
+The man then said loudly, “Oh, looks like I’m boring Aella”.
+This put me into a position where I had to choose between either being honest about being bored and drastically escalating the social tension, or to politely disagree and thus lend social validation to what he was doing.